Crib Mattress Size vs Twin Mattress Size: Measurement Comparison

 If you only remember one thing

 A crib mattress is built around a crib-size frame category.
-A twin mattress is built around a twin bed frame category.
+A twin mattress is built around a twin bed frame pairing.
 When the mattress category matches the bed category, sheet sizing and everyday setup details tend to stay simpler.

 Second-guessing often shows up at the point where a mismatch is visible.
 Interior crib measurements and mattress measurements are the two concrete numbers that keep the comparison grounded in the category difference.